Surrogacy in Australia is regulated in each state, which means there are no uniform laws that cover surrogacy across the country.

 Surrogacy laws across Australia and follow the same basic principles:

-• While surrogacy is altruistic, the intended parents must cover the surrogate’s expenses in relation to surrogacy, pregnancy and birth.
+- While surrogacy Australia is altruistic, the intended parents must cover the surrogate’s expenses in relation to surrogacy, pregnancy and birth.
 The specific expenses that can be covered varies from state to state, and you should rely on legal advice to understand what is covered.
-Many teams find it useful for the surrogate to have a bank card linked to the intended parents’ account which allows her to pay for medicine and expenses easily.

-• Each surrogacy arrangement must follow the process to ensure they can obtain a parentage order after the birth.
+. - Each surrogacy Australia arrangement must follow the process to ensure they can obtain a parentage order after the birth.
 The process is explained in more detail in this post, and it involves surrogacy counselling and everyone obtaining legal advice.

-• When the baby is born, the birth is registered in the state where the baby is born, with the surrogate and her partner listed as the baby’s parents on the Birth Certificate.
-After the birth, the Intended Parents can apply to the Court for a Parentage Order in the State where they live.
-The Order transfers parentage from the birth parents (the surrogate and her partner) to the intended parents.
+- When the baby is born, the birth is registered in the state where the baby is born, with the surrogate and her partner listed as the baby’s parents on the Birth Certificate.
+After the birth, the intended parents can apply to the Court for a Parentage Order in the State where they live.
 The Birth Certificate is then re-issued with the new parents listed, instead of the surrogate and her partner.
 You might be interested in the DIY Parentage Order option to reduce costs.

 Read more information about surrogacy laws in Australia, and those that apply in your state.
 If you are interested in surrogacy options overseas, this post might be useful.